elotroalex/chiens/_texts/translation.md

 - {:.sp} Parliamentarian.

-- {:.pr} What the consul reproaches ...
+- {:.pr} What the Consul reproaches ...

 ---